What They Do: Fire inspectors examine buildings in order to detect fire hazards and ensure that federal, state, and local fire codes are met.

 How to Become One: Fire inspectors and investigators, as well as forest fire inspectors and prevention specialists, typically have previous work experience as a firefighter.
 These workers need at least a high school diploma or equivalent, and receive on-the-job-training in inspection and investigation.

-Job Outlook: Employment of fire inspectors is projected to grow 8 percent over the next ten years, much faster than the average for all occupations.
-Jobseekers should expect strong competition for the limited number of available positions.
+Job Outlook: Employment of fire inspectors is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of fire inspectors with similar occupations.